Follow along with this vacationing family as they enjoy an unexpected-ly fun fishing trip in St. Lucie.

 The Family that Fishes Together

-The next day after the guys headed home, Jennifer and our boys, Brandon and Jayden, drove from our home in Orlando to go deep sea fishing aboard the Fort Pierce Lady party boat which is also conveniently docked within the Fort Pierce City Marina.
+The next day after the guys headed home, Jennifer and our boys, Brandon and Jayden, drove from our home in Orlando to go deep sea fishing aboard the Lady Chris charter boat which is also conveniently docked within the Taylor Creek Marina.
 At only an hour and half’s drive from Orlando and Fort Lauderdale, the St. Lucie area is the perfect weekend getaway, yet maintains a tropical small-town atmosphere that’s more like an exotic vacation.

 After a great day of fishing where both Jayden and Brandon caught mangrove, lane and mutton snapper, and Jennifer a huge cobia, we hopped off the boat at the Marina and drove a few minutes to the St. Lucie County Aquarium where my parents joined us for time with the grandkids.
 With more than 8,000 gallons of marine life, the kids were fascinated by the touch tank and sea life aquariums that reflect the habitats found in the Indian River Lagoon and surrounding ocean.